WePlay x Care Bears Halloween Carnival Party Officially Kicks Off!

-BRASÍLIA, Brazil, Oct.
-21, 2025 (GLOBE NEWSWIRE) -- As Halloween night falls, WePlay teams up with the globally beloved IP Care Bears™ to launch a heartwarming and magical “Halloween Carnival Party”!
+BANGKOK, Oct.
+24, 2025 (GLOBE NEWSWIRE) -- As Halloween night falls, WePlay teams up with the globally beloved IP Care Bears™ to launch a heartwarming and magical “Halloween Carnival Party”!
 More than just a festive celebration, this collaboration marks a cross-dimensional encounter filled with love and joy.
-WePlay’s mascot Wezi invites everyone to join the adorable Care Bears, unlock the magic within, chase away sadness, and ignite the warmth of this autumn season!
+WePlay’s mascot Will invites everyone to join the adorable Care Bears, unlock the magic within, chase away sadness, and ignite the warmth of this autumn season!

 Event Highlights: Exclusive Rewards & Limited-Time Items